VBIndex/py_vb_toolbox/README.md

 There are three main uses for the `vb_tool`

 1. Searchlight analyses (hybrid)
-2. Whole brain feature gradient analyses
+2. Full brain feature gradient analyses
-3. Feature gradient analyses in a specified set of regions of interest
+3. Feature gradient analyses in a specified set of regions of interest (ROI analysis)

 We currently recommend using this toolbox for the hybrid Searchlight analysis as it is most tested approach.